 The book of Hebrews quotes extensively from the Old Testament.
 Paul, as a Pharisee, would have been familiar with the Scripture in its original Hebrew language.
 In other letters, Paul either quotes the Masoretic Text (the original Hebrew) or paraphrases it.
 However, all of the quotes in this epistle are taken out of the Septuagint (the Greek Old Testament), which is inconsistent with Paul’s usage.
 Finally, Paul was an apostle who claimed to receive his revelations directly from the Lord Jesus (1 Corinthians 11:23; Galatians 1:12).
 The writer of Hebrews specifically says that he was taught by an apostle (Hebrews 2:3).

 The theology presented in Hebrews is consistent with Paul’s.
-Paul was a proponent of salvation by faith alone (Ephesians 2:8, 9), and that message is strongly communicated in this epistle (Hebrews 4:2, 6:12, 10:19-22, 10:37-39, and 11:1-40).
-Either Paul wrote the epistle, or the writer was trained by Paul.
+Paul was a proponent of salvation by faith alone (Ephesians 2:8, 9), and that message is strongly communicated in this epistle (Hebrews 4:2, 6:12, 10:19-22, 10:37-39, and 11:1-40), indicating that either Paul wrote the epistle or the writer was trained by Paul.
 Although it is a small detail, this epistle makes mention of Timothy (Hebrews 13:23), and Paul is the only apostle known to have ever done that in any letter.